shopware5/shopware/UPGRADE-5.6.md

 * Added default table options of Doctrine to config
 * Added better ExtJS file auto-loading.
 See [Improved ExtJS auto-loading](###Improved ExtJS auto-loading) for more details
 * Added configuration to show the voucher field on checkout confirm page
+* Added information text to detail page of category filter

 ### Changes